Feminist political theory: Women's Rights Movement (1800s - early 1900s)

+Many early women activists discovered their political voices through antislavery movements.
+Women such as Angelina and Sarah Grimké, "saw in the bonds of womanhood their deep connection with Black women" stating "They are our countrywomen, they are our sisters; and to us, as women, they have a right to look for sympathy for their sorrow, and effort and prayer for their rescue."
+Sojourner Truth is another example of someone who insisted on recognition of Black women’s rights within women’s conventions.
+However, Black women weren't always included as "Few activist women of the period shared the Grimkés’ and Truth’s sensitivity to the position of Black women."
+Other white suffragists focused primarily on the legal concerns of middle-class white women, leaving Black women out of the feminist movement.

 Women's Liberation Movement (1960s -1970s)

 Feminist political theory as a term only consolidated in the West during Women's liberation movement of the 1960s and 70s.

 The women's liberation movement was a collective struggle for equality during the late 1960s and 1970s.
 This movement, which consisted of women's liberation groups, advocacy, protests, consciousness-raising, and feminist theory, sought to free women from oppression and male supremacy.

 Several distinct stages of feminism that arose from this movement are explained below.

 Radical feminism

-Radical feminism argues that at the heart of women’s oppression is pervasive male domination, which is built into the conceptual and social architecture of modern patriarchal societies.
+Radical feminism argues that at the heart of women's oppression is pervasive male domination, which is built into the conceptual and social architecture of modern patriarchal societies.
 Men dominate women not just through violence and exclusion but also through language.
 Thus came to be Catharine A. MacKinnon's famous line, “Man fucks woman; subject verb object.”
 Radical feminists argue that, because of patriarchy, women have come to be viewed as the "other" to the male norm, and as such have been systematically oppressed and marginalized.

 Early radical feminism was grounded in the rejection of the nuclear family and femininity as constructed within heterosexuality.
-The strongest forms of radical feminism argue that there can be no reform, but only recreation of the notions of family, partnership, and childrearing, and that to do so in a way that preserves women’s dignity requires the creation of women-only spaces.
+The strongest forms of radical feminism argue that there can be no reform, but only recreation of the notions of family, partnership, and childrearing, and that to do so in a way that preserves women's dignity requires the creation of women-only spaces.